What Is A New Employee Onboarding Checklist?

 Efficiency

 When you're juggling a million tasks, trying to remember what's next on your to-do list can be chaotic.
 However, an onboarding checklist template can help you note important tasks and streamline the process of welcoming new people into your team.
 With a checklist, every step is laid out so you don't have to worry about forgetting something.
-When you streamline the onboarding process, you save time both for you and new employees, as they will not be left guessing what they need to do next.
+When you streamline the onboarding process, you save time both for you and your new employees, as they will not be left guessing what they need to do next.
 Instead of spending hours figuring out what paperwork to fill out or where to find resources, they can dive right into their new role.

 Clear Expectations